Merry week before Christmas, gentle reader.

 You know it’s true (*more or less).
 In our extended and crazy Young fam, for example, nobody really wants to bring the celery and carrot sticks, or the bag of potato chips because–although, yes, they are simple items to bring, requiring little time or effort–there is absolutely no glory festooned on the bringer of either one of those offerings.

 Now, you take a warm pie, for example.
 A fresh loaf of bread.
 Some really decadent bars.
-My little brother, the aptly-titled (a title well-deserved, too!)
-Golden Child of the family, brings something really fancy, like salmon—that he smoked himself (This is the Midwest.
+My little brother, the aptly-titled Golden Child of the family, brings something really fancy, like Alaskan salmon—that he caught and smoked himself.
+(This is the Midwest.
 It’s beef and pork country.
 Salmon is fancy, folks).
-The oohs and ahhs that result from this: whoa!!
 It is, quite literally, goosebumps-raising.
-It is impressive, though, of course, everything my little brother Matt does is impressive, and I say that as the completely-doting big sister, not as the possibly-envious not-Golden Child. 🙂

-Anyhoo.
 You bring one of these exquisite and carefully-prepared dishes to one of our Young family events, and everybody practically throws a party in your honor!
 And this is totally appropriate, of course.
-It takes time and effort to make a pie or smoke a big ole’ fish, not so much to grab a bag of chips at the grocery store.
-But it’s worth it, for the glory *sigh*.
-Ah yes, the glory.
+It takes time and effort to make a pie or smoke a big ole’ fish, but it’s worth it, for the glory *sigh*.

-Being a possessor of Young blood in his squirrelly little bod, little Mack has learned (at such a tender age, too!) the glory-angle in making yummy stuff in the kitchen for others.
+Being a possessor of Young blood in his squirrelly little bod, little Mack has absorbed the glory-angle in making yummy stuff for others.
 So far this season, he has made–with total success!–fudge for the drama group, caramels for a Thanksgiving dinner, and Snickerdoodles for drama rehearsal and his piano teacher.
-You know the result of all this?
+You know the result, gentle reader.

-As I nibbled on one of his (they were perfect) Snickerdoodles, I mused on how to make them butter.
+As I nibbled on one of his Snickerdoodles, warm from the oven, I mused on how to make them butter.
 Ha!
 I mean, better.
 Now that was a Freudian slip: I was thinking about the butter, because these cookies are nothing more than a glorious melding of cinnamon, sugar, and butter, basically.

 Snickerdoodles don’t need improvement.
 They are just perfect the way they are.
 This is what I decided, and that is what I was planning to write, until I ate lunch at a friend’s house, and he served me (wait for it) Snickerdoodles . . . with the lovely additions of craisins, golden raisins, and colored sugar . . .